muqeeth26832/menumemory-backend/README.md

 This is the backend for the menumemory app.
 It is built using Go, [gin](https://github.com/gin-gonic/gin) and [sqlc](https://sqlc.dev/)

-**Note:** If you are a contributor please refer to [CONTRIBUTING.md](https://github.com/acmpesuecc/menumemory-backend/blob/main/CONTRIBUTING.md)
+**Note:** If you are a contributor please refer to [CONTRIBUTING.md](https://github.com/acmpesuecc/menumemory-backend/blob/main/CONTRIBUTING.md). **YOU WILL NOT UNDERSTAND THE PROJECT OTHERWISE, PLEASE ACTUALLY FUCKING READ IT**

 **Please contact me at +91 8618950413 for any help/queries/assistance**